 09 Dec 15 Reasons A Rabbit Might Be The Pet For You

 Pets can add a lot to your life.
-No matter what type you get, they offer affection, fun, and companionship.
-There are lots of different pets available, but one of the most overlooked is the humble rabbit.
-Bunnies might just be the cutest of all the pets.
-From their soft fur to their long ears and their twitching noses, they’re pretty much the gold standard when it comes to cute.
-But they have more going for them as pets than just their appearance.
+No matter which type you get, they offer affection, fun, and companionship.
+There are many different pets available, but one of the most overlooked is the humble rabbit.
+Bunnies might just be the cutest of them all .
+From their soft fur to their long ears and twitching noses, they’re pretty much the gold standard for cuteness!.
+However they have more going for them as pets than just their appearance.
 In fact, bunnies make amazing pets that suit a range of owners and living situations.
-So, if you’re trying to decide on a furry companion, here’s why you should choose the floppy-eared kind.
+So, if you’re trying to decide on a furry companion, here’s why you should choose the floppy-eared kind!

 1. They’re Small